MSCP-CCIA/RoBERTa/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── creditcardfraud   <- Source code for use in this project.
+└── creditCardFraud   <- Source code for use in this project.
     │
-    ├── __init__.py             <- Makes creditcardfraud a Python module
+    ├── __init__.py             <- Makes creditCardFraud a Python module
     │
     ├── config.py               <- Store useful variables and configuration
     │